-The wall mounted push-button (for operating the garage door opener) must be at least 5’ above the walking/standing surface and in clear view of the garage door.
+The wall mounted push-button (for operating the garage door opener) must be at least 5’ above the nearby walking/standing surfaces and in clear view of the garage door.
+If the distance between the push-button and the garage floor is 6' but it's only 4' from the mandoor threshold to the push-button, the button needs to be raised.
 This is to help prevent a small child from operating the garage door opener by himself and possibly being injured by the door if left unattended.
 Newer garage doors (say, within the past 15 years or so) have various labels installed on the garage door’s interior and at the push-button mentioning these safety items.

 During a home inspection, the home inspector should test the basic operation (movement) of the garage door including noting any missing hardware.
-He should also test the opener's safety features (auto-reverser and the electric eyes) as well as test the balance of the spring(s) and the seal along the door's bottom.
+He should also test the opener's electric eyes (and some inspectors test the auto-reverser and some don't, as discussed above) as well as test the balance of the spring(s) and the seal along the door's bottom.